mauler/testprj4/README.md

     make test

-This command invokes **pytest** that will discover tests around the project working folder, execute them and should the code coverage.
+This command invokes **pytest** to discover tests around the project working folder, execute them and show the code coverage.

 **ATTENTION**: Make sure the dependencies are installed.